juxor/afaq/markdown/secH3.md

-opinion that new _"Communal Constitution"_ was to become a _"reality by the destruction of the State power"_ yet he immediately argues that _"the merely repressive organs of the old government power were to be amputated"_ and _"its legitimate functions were to be wrestles from"_ it and _"restored to the responsible agents of society."_ [**Selected Works**, pp. 288-9] This corresponds to Engels arguments about removing aspects from the state inherited by the proletariat and signifies the _"destruction"_ of the state
+opinion that new _"Communal Constitution"_ was to become a _"reality by the destruction of the State power"_ yet he immediately argues that _"the merely repressive organs of the old government power were to be amputated"_ and _"its legitimate functions were to be wrestled from"_ it and _"restored to the responsible agents of society."_ [**Selected Works**, pp. 288-9] This corresponds to Engels arguments about removing aspects from the state inherited by the proletariat and signifies the _"destruction"_ of the state